The symplectic geometry of the three-body problem: Open books in the spatial CR3BP

-In this section, we present some (yet unpublished) results of the author, in co-authorship with Otto van Koert.
+In this section, we present results of the author, in co-authorship with Otto van Koert \cite{MvKa20}.
 The main direction is to generalize the approach of Poincar\'e in the planar problem (i.e.\ Steps (1) and (2) outlined above) to the \emph{spatial} problem.
+In this section, we will discuss a complete generalization of Step (1), while a possible approach to Step (2) is discussed in Chapter \ref{ch:Ham_twist_maps}, where a generalization of the classical Poincar\'e--Birkhoff theorem is presented.